 The best part, if your store provides all the product details, reviews, and other content in the native language, this can easily win over more customers without much investment.
-So, you should be ready to present the content in multi-language to broaden the scale and reach of your business.
+So, you should be ready to present the content in multi-language to broaden your business’s scale and reach.
 And when you plan to build a multilingual WordPress site, mistakes are the least you can afford for sure.

 But since mistakes are part of the development game, it’s essential to know how to fix them and keep things on the right track.
-It is the only way to grow the presence of your online business in newer territories without any hiccup.
+It is the only way to grow your online business in newer territories without any hiccup.

-Here are some of the common mistakes that crop up when building a multilingual WordPress website.
+Here are some of the common mistakes that crop up when building a multilingual WordPress site.

 1. Ignoring SEO When Translating the Website

-A lot of multilingual WordPress websites are built daily without even considering SEO, which is a severe mistake by all accounts.
+Many multilingual WordPress websites are built daily without even considering SEO, which is a severe mistake by all accounts.
 Pages are not developed in a way to get indexed by search engines in their relevant language.
-It comes despite the presence of tons of translation plugins in WordPress, and most of them are free.
+It comes despite tons of translation plugins in WordPress, and most of them are free.

 With little research, you can easily find some plugins that come with amazing capabilities for multilingual SEO.
-So, you should never ignore this aspect else, your site’s performance in a search engine can get a severe beating for sure.
+So, it would help if you never ignored this aspect else; your site’s performance in a search engine can get a severe beating for sure.

 2. Going With Machine Translation